kumar-ashwin/FEN/README.md

 # Installation

-Python 3.7, tensorflow 2.12.0 matplotlib
+Python 3.7, tensorflow 2.12.0 matplotlib, gurobipy
-For tf on linux: https://www.tensorflow.org/install/pip
+For tf on linux: https://www.tensorflow.org/install/pip On windows, tf 2.10 is the last version supported for GPU.
+Run on CPU if needed.

 upgrade code to tf2: tf_upgrade_v2 --infile job.py --outfile job_tf2.py
 Change the KTF import